zhuobinggang/CostTracker/README.md

 - [X] 2.
 I want to see last week and next week analysis.
 - [X] 3.
 I want to see  monthly analysis.
 - [ ] 4.
 I want to use the App in English.
+- [ ] 5.
+I want to read data from csv file.
+- [ ] 6.
+I want to be shown the daily report in pie chart.

+### Trouble Shooting
+- [ ] 1.
+I can not use React Native SVG in WEB ENV,
+- [ ] 2.
+I can not start the app after using the fucking navigation.